NeuroTechX/ntx_slack_archive/machinelearning_ai.md

  >Been a while since anyone's posted in here, but neat article from Nature.
 "Machine learning of neural representations of suicide and emotion concepts identifies suicidal youth" <https://www.nature.com/articles/s41562-017-0234-y>

+11/2/2017 7:11 PM

+ **psoulos** :

+ >That study is really cool.
+There is some valid criticism in the Reddit thread about it tho: <https://www.reddit.com/r/MachineLearning/comments/7a4j2t/r_machine_learning_of_neural_representations_of/>